Zeaxanthin80/CAI2840C/README.md

 # CAI2840C
 ## Introduction to Computer Vision

-This repository contains Jupyter Notebooks and resources for the **CAI2840C: Introduction to Computer Vision** course that I'm taking at Miami Dade College.
+This repository contains Jupyter Notebooks and resources for the **CAI2840C: Introduction to Computer Vision** course that I'm taking with Dr. Ernesto Lee at Miami Dade College.

 ## 📖 Course Overview